dscisci/canvasbot/README.md

    cp .env.example .env
    ```
    - Open the new `.env` file in your editor and replace `your-gemini-api-key` with the key you created earlier.
+     - On macOS you can run `open .env` to edit it with TextEdit from the terminal.
+   - Save the changes after updating the file.
    - Leave `GEMINI_MODEL` as `gemini-2.0-flash` unless you've enabled and prefer another Gemini model.
    The included `python-dotenv` dependency loads this file automatically on startup.
 6. **Run the development server**